AxtonS/mastermind/README.md

 ## finished
 -was tricky to figure out a way to have two different array comparison techniques that don't interfere with each other but work with same information
--going to update the game so the computer player has intelligence to it's guesses as opposed to random guesses
+-going to update the game so the computer player has intelligence to it's guesses as opposed to random or cheater guesses

 ## plan